1,000+ Opportunities

 gov https://twitter. com/doesbir

-Based on current listing details, eligibility includes: For-profit businesses with fewer than 500 employees, engaging in scientific research and development.
+According to the current listing, eligibility includes: For-profit businesses with fewer than 500 employees, engaging in scientific research and development.
 STTR requires formal collaboration with a research institution.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.